Claude A. Buss

 Claude Albert Buss (29 November 1903 – 17 November 1998) was a professor emeritus of history and a key American diplomat in the Philippines during World War II.
-Although not formally counted as one of the State Department's "China Hands", he was a U.S. Foreign Service Officer in Beiping and Nanjing prior to the war, and served in multiple U.S. government and policy advisory positions covering East Asia for almost seven decades.
+Although not formally counted as one of the State Department's "China Hands", he was a U.S. Foreign Service Officer in Beijing and Nanjing prior to the war, and served in multiple U.S. government and policy advisory positions covering East Asia for almost seven decades.
 As an academic, he taught at the University of Southern California, Stanford University, and the Naval Postgraduate School.
 Buss authored multiple texts which became standard reference works in the field of East Asian studies and influenced generations of American civilian and military leaders and policy makers working in and around East Asia.

 Early life

 Buss was born in Sunbury, Pennsylvania on November 29, 1903.
 He received a B.A. from Washington Missionary College in 1922, an M.A. from Susquehanna University in 1924, and a Ph.D. from the University of Pennsylvania in 1927.